torvalds/linux/Documentation/driver-api/libata.rst

 implementation is to call :c:func:`ata_std_error_handler`.

-:c:func:`ata_std_error_handler` will perform a standard error handling sequence to resurect failed devices, detach lost devices and add new devices (if any).
+:c:func:`ata_std_error_handler` will perform a standard error handling sequence to resurrect failed devices, detach lost devices and add new devices (if any).
 This function will call the various reset operations for a port, as needed.
 These operations are as follows.